trifle-io/trifle-io/docs/trifle-stats-rb/usage/series.md

 ---
-title: Get values
+title: Get series
-description: Learn how to retrieve values.
+description: Learn how to work with series of values.
-nav_order: 4
+nav_order: 5
 ---

-# Get values
+# Get series

-Getting values runs `get` on the driver.

-> NOTE: You can work with values by using [Series](./series) method as well which allows you to perform additional actions on a series of data easily.
+Getting series behaves same as getting values.
+The twist comes that series is values wrapped into an object that allows you to work further with [transponders](../transponders), [aggregators](../aggregators) and [formatters](../formatters).

-## `values(key: String, from: Time, to: Time, range: Symbol, **options)`
+## `series(key: String, from: Time, to: Time, range: Symbol, **options)`
 - `key` - string identifier for the metrics
 - `from` - timestamp you want to get values from
 - `to` - timestamp you want to get values to